 ACM/EE/IDS 116.
 Introduction to Probability Models.
 9 units (3-1-5).
 For course description, see Applied and Computational Mathematics.

-CMS/ACM/EE 117.
+CMS/ACM/EE/IDS 117.
 Probability and Random Processes.
-12 units (3-0-9); first term.
+12 units (3-0-9).
 For course description, see Computation and Mathematical Sciences.

 Ph/APh/EE/BE 118 abc.
 Physics of Measurement.
 9 units (3-0-6); first, second, third terms.
 For course description, see Physics.

-EE 119 abc.
+EE/CS 119 abc.
 Advanced Digital Systems Design.
-9 units (3-3-3) first, second term; 9 units (1-8-0) third term; first, second, third terms.
-Prerequisite: EE/CS 52 ab or CS/EE 181 a or CS 24.
+9 units (3-3-3); first, second term; 9 units (1-8-0) third term.
+Prerequisites: EE/CS 10 a or CS 24.
 Advanced digital design as it applies to the design of systems using PLDs and ASICs (in particular, gate arrays and standard cells).
 The course covers both design and implementation details of various systems and logic device technologies.
 The emphasis is on the practical aspects of ASIC design, such as timing, testing, and fault grading.
 Topics include synchronous design, state machine design, ALU and CPU design, application-specific parallel computer design, design for testability, PALs, FPGAs, VHDL, standard cells, timing analysis, fault vectors, and fault grading.
 Students are expected to design and implement both systems discussed in the class as well as self-proposed systems using a variety of technologies and tools.
 Instructor: George.
-Not Offered 2017–18.

 EE/MedE 124.
 Mixed-mode Integrated Circuits.
 9 units (3-0-6); first term.
 Prerequisites: EE 45 a or equivalent.
 Introduction to selected topics in mixed-signal circuits and systems in highly scaled CMOS technologies.
 Design challenges and limitations in current and future technologies will be discussed through topics such as clocking (PLLs and DLLs), clock distribution networks, sampling circuits, high-speed transceivers, timing recovery techniques, equalization, monitor circuits, power delivery, and converters (A/D and D/A).
 A design project is an integral part of the course.
 Instructor: Emami